 Try to travel with a good backup person.
 In my case, I was the noisy one up front, and Elsa was the quiet and steady one in the background.
 She was my real secret.
 But, stand your ground.
 You have a right to document what the police are doing.
 You lose that right and you have lost all rights — all of our rights are interconnected.
 Lose one, you lose a piece of them all.
 Freedom is not cheap or incidental.

-ABOUT THE AUTHOR: Shawn Nee/discarted, is an award winning filmmaker and photographer based in Los Angeles.
+ABOUT SHAWN NEE: He is an award winning filmmaker and photographer based in Los Angeles.
 The images and videos shown on boywithgrenade were collected during the past few years while living in Hollywood.
 In April of 2011, Shawn abruptly stopped taking pictures.